 Parent PLUS Loan

 If you are the parent of a dependent student, you will have the opportunity to help with your student's cost of college by taking out a Direct Parent PLUS loan.
 To qualify, parents must be U.S. citizens or eligible non-citizens and have a valid social security number.
 This is a credit based loan.
-You can borrow up to, but not exceeding, the Cost of Attendance listed on your award letter in WebAdvisor.
+The amount requested is limited by a student's Cost of Attendance and other financial aid.
 PLUS loans disbursed after July 1, 2014 and before July 1, 2015 will have an interest rate of 7.21%.

 Important facts to remember: